uxpin-merge/material-ui-5-merge/README.md

-# Material UI + UXPin Merge
+# MUI + UXPin Merge
-Integration of [Material UI](https://material-ui.com/) with UXPin Merge Technology.
+Integration of [MUI](https://material-ui.com/) with UXPin Merge Technology.

-## About Material UI
+## About MUI

-Material UI is an implementation of Google's Material Design in React.js, created and maintained by Olivier Tassinari.
+MUI is an implementation of Google's Material Design in React.js, created and maintained by Olivier Tassinari.
-To support Material UI please consider donation: https://www.patreon.com/oliviertassinari
+To support MUI please consider donation: https://www.patreon.com/oliviertassinari

 ## About UXPin Merge